graphcore/examples/tutorials/tutorials/pytorch_geometric/4_small_graph_batching_with_packing/README.md

 ## Batching small graphs using packing

-In the [Small Graph Batching tutorial](https://github.com/graphcore/poppyg/blob/main/examples/tutorials/3_small_graph_batching.md), a method to achieve fixed size mini-batches of small graphs is proposed.
+In the [Small Graph Batching with Padding tutorial](../3_small_graph_batching_with_padding/3_small_graph_batching_with_padding.ipynb), a method to achieve fixed size mini-batches of small graphs is proposed.
 A limitation of this approach is that there may be a lot of compute wasted on nodes and edges used for padding.

 An alternative and more efficient method is to use packing.
 This works simply by continuing to add graphs to each mini-batch without exceeding the limits of the mini-batch set by the user: the maximum number of nodes, edges, or graphs in a mini-batch.
 Once one of these limits is reached then we can add null graphs which can be used to pad at the end of the mini-batch to achieve a fixed size.
 By doing this we are lowering the ratio of padded to packed values.
 This means that the more valid subgraphs will be executed on at runtime, which improves efficiency.